 The Masters Review Book Review Series

 The Masters Review conducts a book review series that analyzes, discusses, and reviews debut novels and short story collections.
 We are particularly interested in books from small and independent presses, graphic novels, experimental forms, and any texts that have something new to say.
-We do review established writers, but try to focus the bulk of our reviews on authors who have published no more than two novel-length books.
+We do review established writers, but the bulk of our reviews are of authors who have published no more than two novel-length books.